NateEag/useful-programs/readme.md

 still tempting). https://www.ansible.com/

+I use Anki to help me remember things.
+It's not perfect but it lets me sync between my phone and desktop, and it is widely used so it's easy to find solutions to problems.
+I kind of want a more general spaced repetition tool, but that should be its own wishlist entry.

+I sporadically do dual n-back exercises in hopes that it will improve my attention span, working memory, and perhaps even fluid intelligence. https://dual-n-back.io/ is an open source progressive web app implementation of dual n-back I'm starting to use.
+It even has stats export, which is a nice bonus.

 Since I mostly use OS X as my desktop, Calendar.app is my calendar app of choice.
 I'd rather have an OSS option that I like, but so far I haven't found one.
 A notable quirk is that if you want to schedule rooms for meetings when